AwooOOoo/NumberLink/README.md

 ### Will I adapt the algorithm to solve 100% of all puzzles?
 We will see.
 I have a short attention span when other shiny puzzles are nearby.

+I have an idea on how to complete the rest using the same algorithm.
+In the current version, you complete one entire start to end path before putting the board back on the list for then another path to be completed.
+This assumes that entire paths can be found with the wall following algorithm alone.
+In more complex problems however I find myself doing a partial path which then helps define another path more easily (i.e. with wall following).
+The question becomes, how much of a partial path is sufficient

 ### Did you know there was a (better?) implementation already on github that also includes a puzzle generator(https://github.com/thomasahle/numberlink)?
 No, but that was the point.
 I wanted to see if the idea would work.